AsmaAslam943/ECS34Project1/README.md

 # ECS34Project1

 Throughout the course of this project, I did use the website and the resources that the professor provided me.
+However, for the test cases that I wrote, I referenced my ECS 32C professor's test cases and learned about the EXPECT_EQ from there.
+That is why I implemented it like this.

 The professor provided us with a website, which I found helpful throughout the course of this assignment.